Vyral/will-cook/_posts/2022-06-23-4-things-you-should-know-about-our-market.md

 {% include excerpt.html %}

 “Will housing prices collapse?”
 I’ve been receiving this question almost daily.
 Interest rates have increased dramatically recently, and many homeowners are worried.
-The answer isn’t cut and dry, so I want to share four key factors that explain what’s happening in our real estate market:
+The answer isn’t cut and dry, so here are four key factors that explain what’s happening in our real estate market:

 **1\.
 Mortgages are getting more expensive.** Our buyer pool shrinks as homes become more expensive, and some buyers are no longer qualified to purchase a home at all.
 With fewer buyers at all price points, we’re unlikely to see the crazy-high appreciation of the last few years continue.&nbsp;